Announcing the Jean Piaget Society Doctoral Dissertation Prize

-The due date for submissions for the prize will be the same as the due date for submission of abstracts for the Society's annual conference, with the first prize to be given at the 2015 conference.
-The winner, finalists and other applicants will be notified of their final statuses around the time of conference acceptance in February.
+The due date for submissions for the prize will be the same as the due date for submission of abstracts for the Society's annual conference, The winner, finalists and other applicants will be notified of their final statuses around the time of conference acceptance in February.

 The winning submission will be noted as such in the conference program next to the slot for its presentation.
 The program will also mention the winner and the other finalists along with the titles of their dissertations and the names of their doctoral institutions.

-Questions/submissions should be directed to Brian Cox, Prize Committee Chair: firstname.lastname@example.org
+Questions/submissions should be directed to Judith Smetana, Prize Committee Chair: email@example.com

 Emerging Scholar Travel Awards